Herbert Sorrell: Early life

-At 12. he found employment in a sewer pipe factory in Oakland, California, and later in Oakland he worked with union leader Harry Bridges.
+Sorrell was born in Deepwater, Missouri on April 18, 1897.
+At age twelve, he found employment in a sewer pipe factory in Oakland, California, and later in Oakland he worked with union leader Harry Bridges.
 At one point he tried boxing as a career.
 He moved to Los Angeles in 1925, became a scenery painter for the movie studios, and joined the local painters union.
 In April 1937, his union local was one of those unaffiliated with IATSE which formed the Federation of Motion Picture Crafts (FMPC).
 The same month, the FMPC went on strike against the major studios.
 In the picket line at Warner Brothers, Sorrell's determination earned him the rank of "picket captain", and the attention of Blayney F. Mathews, head of Warner Brothers' security, who had him arrested.
 He was never charged and was released several days later.
 This notoriety led to his subsequent position as the business representative for the painter's union and as a result he became one of the major negotiators who settled the strike in June.

 Conference of Studio Unions

 In May 1941, Sorrell called for a strike against the Disney film studio.
 The strike was supported by the newly formed Screen Cartoonist's Guild, and the cooperation resulted in the organization of the Conference of Studio Unions (CSU), which Sorrell proceeded to lead.

 In 1945, Sorrell lead the CSU strike that led to Hollywood Black Friday.
 The strike originated from a dispute between two unions, CSU and IATSE, over which one of them had union authority over 77 set decorators.
 After an National Labor Relations Board vote and War Labor Board decision in favor of CSU, the studios refused to recognize CSU's bargaining authority, and the strike began.
 After violence on Black Friday, the strike quickly settled.
-However, collusion between the IATSE leadership and the studios resulted in another strike in September 1946, which the CSU did not have the financial strength to endure.
+However, collusion between the IATSE leadership and the studios resulted in a lockout which developed into a strike in September 1946, which the CSU did not have the financial strength to endure.
 Sorrell was convicted of "contempt of court" and "failure to disperse" in connection with the 1945 strike but acquitted of all of the felony charges. which included "inciting to riot" and "rioting."

+Politics

+During the 1940 Democratic Party presidential primaries, Sorrell joined a left-wing slate pledged to lieutenant governor Ellis E. Patterson for president.
+They opposed incumbent Franklin D. Roosevelt on the grounds he was focusing too much on foreign affairs and not enough on domestic unemployment.
+The Patterson slate lost to Roosevelt's by a margin of fifteen to one.